DarvinciVincent/Customer_Churn_Retension_dashboard/README.md

 Data Cleaning for the dataset was done in the power query editor as follows:

-- Replaced  the value is `SeniorCitizen` N coverted No and Y converted Yes

 In the new table, one additional conditional columns were added using M-formula:

 - loyalty = `SWITCH(TRUE(),'01 Churn-Dataset'[tenure]<=12,"< 1 year",'01 Churn-Dataset'[tenure]<=24,"< 2 years",'01 Churn-Dataset'[tenure]<=36,"< 3 years",'01 Churn-Dataset'[tenure]<=48,"< 4 years", '01 Churn-Dataset'[tenure]<=60,"< 5 years",'01 Churn-Dataset'[tenure]<=72,"< 6 years")`